Dental mirror and scaler used for examining teeth Lincoln NE

 Tooth pain initially makes people think of cavities or infections.
 Sometimes, however, discomfort appears even when nothing is clearly wrong.
 Patients occasionally visit the dentist with persistent sensitivity or aching, only to learn that the cause isn’t decay at all.

-Several factors, like sinus pressure, grinding, or referred pain from nearby muscles, can create symptoms that feel exactly like (but aren’t) a toothache.
+Several factors, like sinus pressure, grinding, or referred pain from nearby muscles, can create symptoms that feel exactly like a toothache (but aren’t).
 Understanding these hidden causes can help you understand what is actually behind the discomfort and when a dental exam is necessary.

 Sinus Pressure and Referred Pain

 A surprisingly common source of tooth pain is sinus pressure.
 The maxillary sinuses sit directly above the upper back teeth.
-When allergies, colds, or sinus infections cause inflammation in these cavities, the pressure can push down on the tooth roots and create an aching sensation.
+When allergies, colds, or sinus infections cause inflammation in these cavities, the pressure can push down on the tooth roots, causing an aching sensation.

-Dentists also consider referred pain, which happens when nerves send pain signals to an area different from where a problem originates.
+Dentists also consider referred pain, which occurs when nerves send pain signals to an area other than where the problem originates.
 For example, muscle tension in the jaw or irritation in the temporomandibular joint (TMJ) may produce discomfort that feels like it’s coming from a tooth.

 Because these issues aren’t caused by decay, x-rays often show healthy teeth even though the patient feels real pain.